AlonJoshua/Matrix-Binary-Decimal-Converters/README.md

 # Matrix Binary Decimal Converters

-An idea for project from florinpop17/app-ideas for code practice the understanding of the binary systems, algorithms, canvas & react.
+An idea for project from florinpop17/app-ideas for code practice and understanding of the binary systems, algorithms, canvas & react.

 ## Getting Started